 Case Study on Online Privacy

-Irina Raicu is the Internet Ethics Program manager at the Markkula Center for Applied Ethics.
+Irina Raicu is the director of the Internet Ethics program at the Markkula Center for Applied Ethics.

-Photo by http://girlsaround.me/.
+Photo by AP Images/Seth Wenig.